TSLarson/presentations/PITCHME.md

 #### Your ability to accurately pick up on emotions in other people and understand what is really going on with them

 #HSLIDE

+#### What you might have heard...

+ 1. Miss Vanjie needs to allow others to feel good about their ideas, even if she has a better plan.
+ 2. Miss Vanjie doesn't like to socialize.
+She is so focused on work and sometimes comes across as not interested in what's going on with her pair that day.
+ 3. When Miss Vangie has new ideas, she has a hard time explaining the so the team will accept them.

+#HSLIDE

+#### Strategies to improve

+ 1. Watch body language
+ 2. See how long you can have a conversation without talking about yourself
+ 3. Ask for specific feedback

+#HSLIDE